 It is important to remember the element of risk involved in the purchase of tax liens.
-The purchase of tax sale liens of properties under the control of the Federal Deposit Insurance Corporation (FDIC) and Resolution Trust Corporation (RTC) and those affected by the Drug Enforcement Administration (DEA) could possibly result in the loss of interest as could destruction of the property.
+The purchase of tax sale liens of properties under the control of the Federal Deposit Insurance Corporation (FDIC) and Resolution Trust Corporation (RTC) and those affected by the Drug Enforcement Administration (DEA) or property owner bankruptcy could possibly result in the loss of interest as could destruction of the property.
 It is impossible for this office to identify the potential problems in this area.
 Please conduct your own investigation to reduce the possibility of loss of interest to you.

 The Treasurer does not determine taxes.

 Why do I have to pay property taxes?

 When should I receive my Property Tax Statement?